Joshua King (footballer, born 1992)

-Joshua Christian Kojo King (born 15 January 1992) is a Norwegian professional footballer who plays as a forward for Fenerbahçe and the Norway national team.
+Joshua Christian Kojo King (born 15 January 1992) is a Norwegian professional footballer who plays as a forward or left winger for Saudi club Al-Khaleej.

 King was signed by Manchester United from Vålerenga in 2008.
 After loan spells with Preston North End, Borussia Mönchengladbach, Hull City and Blackburn Rovers, he signed permanently with Blackburn in January 2013, before switching to AFC Bournemouth in May 2015.
 In February 2021, in a deadline day deal, he returned to the top flight with a move to Everton.

 After representing Norway at under-15, under-16, under-18, under-19 and under-21 levels, King made his senior international debut against Iceland in 2012, and scored his first international goal against Cyprus later that year.

 Early life

 Born in Oslo, to a Gambian father and a Norwegian mother, King grew up in the suburb of Romsås.
 He began his career with the local club, Romsås IL, before switching to Vålerenga when he was 15.
 While at Vålerenga, King trained with English side Manchester United on multiple occasions, but UEFA rules prevented him from signing a contract with the club until he was 16.
 He also had trial offers from Chelsea, Sunderland and Ipswich Town, but rejected those in favour of Manchester United.